python/devguide/developer-workflow/psrt.rst

 The "Coordinator" role is assigned using a "Credit" in a GHSA ticket (Select 'Edit' > 'Credit' > Add GitHub username and the role 'Coordinator').

-If a GHSA ticket is idle for 3 days without a coordinator assigned a non-"Release Manager" / "Steering Council" PSRT member will be automatically assigned as coordinator by the PSRT bot.
+If a GHSA ticket is idle for three days without a coordinator assigned a PSRT member who is not a Release Manager or Steering Council member will be automatically assigned as coordinator by the PSRT bot.
-If a coordinator can't complete the process they must find a replacement coordinator in the PSR and re-assign the GHSA ticket.
+If a coordinator can't complete the process they must find a replacement coordinator in the PSRT and re-assign the GHSA ticket.

 Determining whether a report is a vulnerability